mozilla-services/repoze.who.plugins.digestauth/README.rst

     http://tools.ietf.org/html/rfc2617

-It provides complete support for the protocol as it is used in the wild:
+It provides good support for the protocol as it is typically used in the
+wild:

     * both qop="auth" and qop="auth-int" modes
     * compatability mode for legacy clients